Planes (film): Accolades

 Planes was nominated to the BAFTA Kid's Vote for films at the British Academy Children's Awards.

 Music

-The film's score was composed by Mark Mancina.
+In February 2012, it was revealed that James Seymour Brett would compose the film's score.
+However, in May 2013, he was replaced by Mark Mancina, who took over scoring duties.
 The soundtrack was released by Walt Disney Records on August 6, 2013.

 Video game

 Disney Interactive released Disney Planes, a video game based on the film, on August 6, 2013.
-It was released on Wii U, Wii, Nintendo 3DS, and Nintendo DS.
+It was released on Wii U, Wii, Nintendo 3DS and Nintendo DS.
+A version for Windows PCs was also released on the same day.

 Sequel

 A sequel, titled Planes: Fire & Rescue, was theatrically released on July 18, 2014.
 Bobs Gannaway, co-creator of Jake and the Never Land Pirates and co-director of Secret of the Wings, directed the film.
 Dane Cook reprised his role of Dusty, and was joined by Julie Bowen as the voice of Lil' Dipper.
 Rather than publishing an Art of book for Planes, Chronicle Books published The Art of Planes 1 & 2 alongside the sequel's theatrical release.
 The music for the film was again composed by Mark Mancina.